-We posted recently about the popular drive thru zoo and the Hi-Way 18 Drive-in Movie theater opening in June, but did you know there is another drive-in experience just outside Waukesha County?
+We posted recently about the popular drive thru zoo and the Hi-Way 18 Drive-in Movie theater, which opened in May 2021, but did you know there is another drive-in experience just outside Waukesha County?
 Yes, it’s true!
-With pretty much all the family favorite hot spots still closed or not fully open, a car drive is the one place children are welcomed.
-Bonus, it is physically distant friendly!
+With pretty much all the family favorite hot spots now open, a car drive is again a novelty and another place and space that children are welcomed.

 Have you heard of the Milwaukee Milkmen?
-Well, you’re about to learn all about them and the Milky Way Drive-in movie experience.
+Well, you’re about to learn all about them and the Milky Way Drive-in movie experience as they are in year 2 of this fun opportunity!

 The Milky Way Drive-In Movie Experience